Elitewood cover replacement with new Maxxwood & Equinox Louvered System patio cover

 1) The Elitewood patio cover was leaking profusely.

-2) Was built so low that she felt cooped up and felt very claustrophobic.
+2) The cover was so low that she felt cooped up and claustrophobic.

 3) The patio cover was a significant embarrassment and eyesore.